Kaushik612/national-parks-service/README.md

 ## About The Project

-A fun website learning more about U.S. National parks using the National parks open sourced API's.
+A fun website to learn more about U.S. National parks using the National parks open sourced API's.

 The idea behind building this website is to get a good understanding of how we can build fun project using an open source API.